callmepartario/f-100d-manual/src/Weapon System/aim-9-sidewinder.md

 Actuating reset will reset the firing order of the sidewinders moving the firing order back to the first sidewinder (left pylon right sub-pylon).

 Standby will maintain the sidewinder in a warmed up state while keeping the missile safe.
+The audio can still be heard in this position.

-Ready will arm the sidewinder for launch bringing it to the read position.
+Ready will arm the sidewinder for launch bringing it to the ready state.

 ### Safe Launch